IQVIA (NYSE:IQV) Reaches New 1-Year High at $235.80

-IQVIA Holdings Inc. (NYSE:IQV) shares hit a new 52-week high during mid-day trading on Wednesday .
-The stock traded as high as $235.80 and last traded at $235.00, with a volume of 8292 shares trading hands.
+IQVIA Holdings Inc. (NYSE:IQV)’s stock price reached a new 52-week high during trading on Wednesday .
+The stock traded as high as $235.80 and last traded at $235.00, with a volume of 8292 shares changing hands.
 The stock had previously closed at $234.41.

-Several brokerages have recently issued reports on IQV.
-Robert W. Baird boosted their price target on shares of IQVIA from $238.00 to $250.00 and gave the company an “outperform” rating in a report on Friday, April 23rd.
+A number of equities research analysts recently issued reports on IQV shares.
+KeyCorp raised shares of IQVIA from a “sector weight” rating to an “overweight” rating and set a $218.00 price objective for the company in a report on Monday, March 15th.
+Robert W. Baird raised their price target on shares of IQVIA from $238.00 to $250.00 and gave the stock an “outperform” rating in a report on Friday, April 23rd.
 They noted that the move was a valuation call.
-Citigroup upped their price objective on shares of IQVIA from $225.00 to $265.00 in a report on Friday, April 23rd.
-Wells Fargo & Company upped their price target on shares of IQVIA from $205.00 to $230.00 and gave the company an “overweight” rating in a report on Thursday, February 11th.
-Barclays upped their price target on shares of IQVIA from $235.00 to $260.00 and gave the company an “overweight” rating in a report on Monday.
-Finally, Deutsche Bank Aktiengesellschaft boosted their price objective on IQVIA from $200.00 to $244.00 and gave the stock a “buy” rating in a report on Friday, April 23rd.
-Two research analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the stock.
-The stock presently has a consensus rating of “Buy” and an average price target of $229.95.
+Barclays upped their price objective on IQVIA from $235.00 to $260.00 and gave the company an “overweight” rating in a report on Monday.
+Truist raised their target price on IQVIA from $235.00 to $260.00 in a research note on Monday.
+Finally, Wells Fargo & Company upped their price target on IQVIA from $205.00 to $230.00 and gave the company an “overweight” rating in a research note on Thursday, February 11th.
+Two equities research analysts have rated the stock with a hold rating and thirteen have given a buy rating to the company’s stock.
+The company presently has an average rating of “Buy” and an average target price of $237.18.

 About IQVIA (NYSE:IQV)